Life

 Death

-The notion of death is only applicable to multicellular organisms.
-Viruses lack individuality.
-Microbes can reproduce by division.
+The notion of death applies most clearly to multicellular organisms.
+Viruses lack individuality, and microbes can reproduce by division.

-Death for reproducing individuals is functionally useful as it frees space by removing individuals who cannot reproduce.
+For reproducing individuals, death can be functionally useful because it frees space by removing individuals that can no longer reproduce.

 Value of Life

-In many domains, there is a tendency to celebrate life.
-However, life - and its method in particular - are not positive or negative.
+Many domains tend to celebrate life.
+However, life, and its method in particular, are not intrinsically positive or negative.

-Indeed, there are objections to the proposals to seed life on other planets on the basis that the life on Earth leads to huge amounts of suffering.
+Indeed, some object to proposals to seed life on other planets because life on Earth produces large amounts of suffering.

 O’Brien, Gary David.
 ‘Directed Panspermia, Wild Animal Suffering, and the Ethics of World-Creation’.
 Journal of Applied Philosophy, 2021. https://doi.org/10/gnv2dq.